Channel Islands Air Search: Reserve fuel error blamed for crash

 The Air Accidents Investigation Branch discovered the cockpit controls which select the fuel supply for the engines were set for it to run off the reserve, or tip, tanks rather than the main fuel tanks.

-The report established that the tip tanks were empty having not been refilled from a 50-minute search carried out the previous day, while the main fuel tanks were almost full.'Not noticed'
+The report established that the tip tanks were empty having not been refilled from a 50-minute search carried out the previous day, while the main fuel tanks were almost full.

 It also noted a lack of detail in the fuel checks that "simply established that the main tank quantities were sufficient" and the "absence of a change in the main tank quantities, and the reducing quantities in the tip tanks, were not noticed".